br-automation-com/mappVision-Demo/README.md

 <a name="Introduction"></a>
 ## Introduction
 This is a demo application for B&R vision camera.
-It is devloped and maintained by vision enthusiasts and is not and official B&R product.
+It is developed and maintained by vision enthusiasts and is not and official B&R product.
 For a detailed description see this [**documentation**](Logical/Documentation/Vision%20Demo%20Application.pdf).

 **Note:** For better alignment between the index number and IO names most arrays start at index 1 (not 0).
 This can cause issues with C Task since these tasks do not support arrays starting at index 1.
 Most arrays can be redefined starting with 0 without any issues from a code perspective but it will cause an empty line in the mappView result tables.